 - Long sit on the floor with the support of your hands behind you.

-- Whilst standing upright, extend your leg backwards until you feel your gluteals contract firmly.
+- Extend your leg backwards until you feel your Gluteal muscles contract firmly.

 - Do not rotate your body.

 - Hold onto a support (eg. back of a chair) if you have issues with maintaining your balance.

 - Lie down on your back with your knees bent.

 - By pushing off with your heels, lift your buttocks off the floor.

 - Do not thrust your hips too high.

 - The shoulders/hips/knees should be in line at the end position.

 - You can hold on to something for support.